Zillerfr/bifrost-multi-server-autologin-script/english/README.md

 # Bifrost Config Switcher

 This project allows you to quickly swap Bifrost connection settings (Server, Email, Password) before launching the game.
-(English documentation is below)

 ---